|Born||Daniel Nyamayaro Madzimbamuto|

 Daniel Madzimbamuto was a Zimbabwean nationalist who fought for the freedom of Zimbabwe.
 He is most known for the famous case of Madzimbamuto v Lardner-Burke in 1967.
 The case is considered to have been first major test case on unconstitutional changes in government.
 Daniel Madzimbamuto's wife, Stella Madzimbamuto challenged the Ian Smith run administration for the continued detention of her husband at Gwelo Prison.

-Daniel Nyamayaro Madzimbamuto was born on 10 August 1930 in Murehwa.
-He worked as a sales representative in South Africa and Rhodesia.
+Daniel Nyamayaro Madzimbamuto was born on 8 October 1929 in Murehwa.
+After school he worked as a broadcaster, circus publicist and salesman in Zambia, South Africa and home respectively.
+He was married to Stella Madzimbamuto nee Nkolombe.

+When he returned home he joined the City Youth League led by George Nyandoro and James Chikerema.
+The Youth League later merged with Joshua Nkomo’s ANC to form the Southern Rhodesia African National Congress.
 He was a delegate to the September 1975 inaugural congress of the Southern Rhodesia African National Congress (SRANC).
-He became chairman of the Highfields Branch 1957 to 1959.
+He became chairman of the [[Highfield] Branch from 1957 to 1959.

 He was detained 1964-74.
 He is remembered mostly for having initiated the long drawn constitutional case (1966-8) by challenging the legality of his detention after UDI.